icure/medtech-docs/sdks/tutorial/index.md

 expect(loggedUser.login).to.be.equal(iCureUserLogin)
 ```

 At this point, your user can get data but is not able to encrypt/decrypt it.
-For this, you need to create and assign him
+For this, you need to create and assign them
 an RSA keypair.

 ## Init user cryptography
 `initUserCrypto` will create an RSA Keypair and assign it to your user.
-This way, (s)he will be able to encrypt/decrypt
+This way, they will be able to encrypt/decrypt
 data.

 <!-- file://code-samples/tutorial/doctor-centric-app/index.mts snippet:init user crypto-->